 The workshop was greater than just a training school; it was a driver for modification.
 Individuals refined their writing and journalism abilities, learning to document the damaging impacts of mining on their communities.
 Their voices, often marginalized or silenced, found a system to be heard.

-1 Humlo Indigenous Peoples
+1 Humlo Indigenous Peoples2 Indigenous Community Media

 3 Kelung